 This list can continue with at least 5-6 guitars that a session player uses regularly, without of course getting into the acoustics and 12 strings ones.

-Personally I’m in love with Uncle Larry’s white Strat.
-Having myself a white Strat with a rosewood neck I like to grab that, have a sweet crunchy tone on the neck on middle pickup, and play try play some chordal intros like Tom.
+Personally, I’m in love with Uncle Larry’s white Strat.
+Having myself a white Strat with a rosewood neck I like to grab that, have a sweet crunchy tone on the neck on middle pickup, and play tries to play some chordal intros like Tom.

-So the morale is that you (and I) will sound the same, but with a different context given to by our chosen instrument.
-Personally I’m aiming to learn to play genre first, then getting the guitars!
+So the moral is that you (and I) will sound the same, but with a different context given to by our chosen instrument.
+Personally, I’m aiming to learn to play genre first, then getting the guitars!

 The secret is Tom’s way of visualizing the fretboard.
-As another great guitar teacher Tomo Fujita said “Triads are like Broccoli.”
-Uncle Larry probably would say triad are like rolling rocks, but you get it!
+As another great guitar teacher, Tomo Fujita said “Triads are like Broccoli.”
+Uncle Larry probably would say triads are like rolling rocks, but you get it!
 Check out the lesson by yourself cause my writing wouldn’t do it justice.

-All great guitar players share a form or variations of this concept which has been generalized by most played as the “CAGED” system.
-Myself I applied it a very “basic” way, only to find chords position on different spots on the guitar (because I never used a capo for whatever reason, never!) and sometimes arpeggios when I got stuck when playing over off key chords changes.
+All great guitar players share a form or variations of this concept which has been generalized by most players as the “CAGED” system.
+I applied it in a very “basic” way, only to find chords position on different spots on the guitar (because I never used a capo for whatever reason, never!) and sometimes arpeggios when I got stuck when playing over off-key chords changes.
 Tim pierce was the first to show me “the secret”

 Applying “the secret” as part of my practice and part of my improvising and session work have radically made my playing better in 2 ways.

-- I find it way easier to follow more difficult chord progression
+- I find it way easier to follow the more difficult chord progression

 - I can start to hear the chords sometimes when I solo without playing them

-I don’t always succeed in this like Tom does, but I try to keep it chill and hope the band will be kind enough to let me off easy when I mess up!
+I don’t always succeed in this as Tom does, but I try to keep it chill and hope the band will be kind enough to let me off easy when I mess up!

-A true Nashville musician talks with number, and uncle Larry does the same.
-Intervals not only give a great understanding of music and ease communication between musician, but also fuels great lead and rhythm playing.
+A true Nashville musician talks with numbers, and uncle Larry does the same.
+Intervals not only give a great understanding of music and ease communication between musicians but also fuels great lead and rhythm playing.

-I am born in Europe, where music teaching is mostly based on the note and not the intervals concept.
-As a self-taught player I had to master some of this notes concept when playing with more trained musicians.
-Tim pierce was the first to make me shift to the intervals way of playing and Tom sealed it.
+I am born in Europe, where music teaching is mostly based on the note and not the concept of the interval.
+As a self-taught player, I had to master some of the concepts of this note when playing with more trained musicians.
+Tim pierce was the first to make me shift to the interval’s way of playing and Tom sealed it.

-Other than that one highlight moment for me – you can consider that equal to a paradigm switch, a Aha moment in my life a guitarist is the following>
+Other than that one highlight moment for me – you can consider that equal to a paradigm switch, an Aha moment in my life a guitarist is the following>